Land tax assessment errors and omissions

 Alexander Smith is the sole owner of 3 Park Lane and 7 Fleet Street.

-He receives two separate assessments - one for 3 Park Lane under the name of Alexander Smith and another for 7 Fleet Street under Alex Smith.
+He receives two separate assessments; one for 3 Park Lane under the name of Alexander Smith and another for 7 Fleet Street under the name Alex Smith.

-Mr Smith should contact us within 60 days of receiving his assessments because all the land he owns individually should be included in the same assessment.
+Mr Smith should contact us within 60 days of receiving his assessments because all the land he owns individually should be included on the same assessment and under the same name.

 If you own land with others, you are a joint owner.
-We assess jointly owned land in two steps:
+We assess jointly owned land in two stages:

 - Joint ownership assessment

-We assess all of the joint owners together on all of their jointly owned land as though they were one person.
+We assess all joint owners together on all of their jointly owned land as though they were one person.

 - Individual assessment

-The joint ownership assessment will list all joint owners and include a Statement of Lands for all land jointly owned by all the listed owners.
-We send this assessment to one of the joint owners on behalf of all of the other owners.
+The joint ownership assessment lists all joint owners and includes a Statement of Lands for all land jointly owned by all the listed owners.
+We send this assessment to one of the joint owners on behalf of all the owners.

 However, if the joint ownership receives more than one assessment, they should contact us.

 Example 2: Mr McEvoy does not need to not contact us

-Tim McEvoy owns two properties.
-He owns 2 Bond Street by himself and 4 Paddington Lane jointly with Anna Rossi.
+Tim McEvoy owns two properties: 2 Bond Street by himself and 4 Paddington Lane jointly owned with Anna Rossi.

-Tim receives two assessments - a joint ownership assessment for Tim and Anna that lists and assesses Paddington Lane and an individual assessment for himself that lists Bond Street and his interest in Paddington Lane.
+Tim receives two assessments; a joint ownership assessment for Tim and Anna listing and assessing Paddington Lane and an individual assessment for himself listing Bond Street and his interest in Paddington Lane.

 Mr McEvoy does not need to contact us.

 You should receive a separate trust assessment for each trust you act for.
 Each assessment should list all the land(s) held for the particular trust.

-You do not need to notify us unless we have issued more than one assessment for the same trust, or land you hold on trust appears in your individual assessment.
+You do not need to notify us unless we have issued more than one assessment for the same trust or land you hold on trust appears on your individual assessment.

 Example 3: Mr Georgiou does not need to not contact us

-Paul Georgiou owns three properties.
-He owns 6 Main Street in his own name, but owns 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.
+Paul Georgiou owns three properties: 6 Main Street in his own name, and 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.